 The Madison Historical Society Antiques Fair, the Society's largest annual fundraiser, was established in 1972 with the goal of being the best antiques show in an outdoor venue.
-Soon celebrating its forty-second year in 2013, the fair is produced by MHS Events Coordinator Beth Wardwell with the support of Society member volunteers.
-This year, many of our visitors' favorite long-time exhibitors, along with several exciting new exhibitors, will join us for the best fair ever.
+Soon celebrating its forty-third year in 2014, the fair is once again under the MHS's own management, produced by MHS Events Coordinator Beth Wardwell with the support of Society member volunteers.
+This year, many of our favorite long-time exhibitors, along with several exciting new exhibitors, will join us for the best fair ever.

 With approximately 75 outstanding antiques exhibitors from the Northeast, New York State, the mid-Atlantic states, and Florida, this unique fair typically offers eighteenth- and nineteenth-century American and European furniture; silver; porcelains; rugs; wicker; prints; clocks; architectural design furnishings; country collectibles; 16th-19th-century maps of local, state and international interest; Audubon bird prints and natural history prints; oil lamps; chintz; 1930s-1950s kitchenware, pantry goods, and barware; vintage toys; sterling flatware and hollowware; fine linens and textiles; painted cottage furniture; Canton and Chinese Export goods; 18th C. cookware; bamboo; cut glass; Hall pottery; Fenton glass; late 18th-early 19th-century furniture; country store items; antique bottles; tins and tools; yellow ware and sponge ware; vintage designer handbags; vintage clothing, shoes and hats; Bakelite and designer costume jewelry; antique jewelry; Oriental carpets; country furniture in paint and original finish; vintage garden and patio furniture and accessories; lighting; books; vintage bottles and CT milk bottles; painted Mid-Century French furniture; Victorian and vintage cast and wrought iron; Colonial arms and accoutrements; mid-20th-century Modern furniture; woodenware; wire baskets; advertising; boxes; primitives; ironstone; galvanized tubs and laundry items; early Americana including that of local interest; paintings; children’s collectibles; nautical/marine antiques and fine art; Victorian folk art; and shell art.